-The area also has a high number of AIDS and drug-related deaths.
+Previously known at the AIDS capital of Kazakhstan, Temirtau is right in the middle of a major narcotics route.
+Drug use is reportedly widespread among the young and the unemployed, and contraception use is low, raising the risk of transmission.
 Many of those suffering from drug addictions have been in prison or face housing problems.
-They often risk developing tuberculosis.
 Children from these families are vulnerable - in most cases they do not attend kindergarten or school and are socially isolated.

 Since 2004, SOS Children’s Villages has been supporting children, young people and families and advocating for their rights in Temirtau.